 Steps 4-10 are the NWDAF Discovery procedures when the VFL server is an untrusted AF.

 4. Untrusted AF acting as the VFL server determines that VFL operations are required and the NWDAF(s) as VFL client(s) are required.
-The AF sends a Nnef_NFDiscovery_Request for the VFL client(s) to the NEF and for each client provides selection criteria: Analytics ID, required NF type (i.e. NWDAF type), VFL capability type (i.e. VFL client), VFL interoperability indicator(s), Time Period of Interest, optional required feature ID(s), and optional Service Area.
+The AF sends a Nnef_NFDiscovery_Request for the VFL client(s) to the NEF and for each client provides selection criteria: Analytics ID, required NF type (i.e. NWDAF type), VFL capability type (i.e. VFL client), VFL interoperability indicator, Time Period of Interest, optional required feature ID(s), and optional Service Area.

 NOTE 3: Step 4 in Figure 6.2H.2.1.2-1 may be triggered at the VFL Server by itself or when requested from a consumer.